Certora/vscode-certora-prover/DOCS.md

 }
 ```

-If stdout in `certoraRun` script is changed, then the extension will break.
+If stdout in the `certoraRun` script changes, then the extension will break.

-2. We don't have validation of the Settings form, so user can create incorrect conf file.
+2. We don't validate of the Settings form, so a user can create an incorrect `conf` file.

 ## Usage

 #### Dev

-1. Install dependencies and build svelte files
+1. Install dependencies and build `svelte` files
 ```sh
 yarn
 yarn dev:svelte
 ```

-2. Press F5 for run extension
+2. Press F5 to run the extension

 #### Prod